KimPatch/RLH-Site-Code-InSite-Patch-Fork/README.md

-# This is the public repo for the InSite interactive transcript project – Patch fork.
+# This is the public repo for the InSite interactive transcript project – Patch Fork.

 The Patch fork was opened on October 31, 2019, and six open issues were transferred from RLH-Site-Code.